RedShyGuy/ACNL_Research/friend.md

 - Every player has their own friendX.dat, therefore there exist 4 different ones.
 Each are numbered (friend1.dat for the first player as an example).
 - Each friends data is 0x14B0 bytes long.
 - If PID/TID is missing, friend will not appear in the list.
+- To be able to message a friend the Principal ID + the PID/TID need to be correct on both devices, otherwise it won't connect.
 - The friendX.dat files are never loaded all at the same time in the game, only the one for the current loaded player.
 - Added friends seem to have a version in which version of ACNL they were added.
 If the version is not the newest (3) the Dream Address will be replaced with X's.